Powermatic Cigarette Machine: What You Need to Know FESSONLINE Guide

 What Size Tubes Does a Powermatic Machine Use?

-Most Powermatic models are compatible with both standard 84mm cigarette tubes and 100mm tubes, though you will need to check that your specific model includes the 100mm adapter or nozzle.
+Most Powermatic models are compatible with both standard 84mm and 100mm tubes, though you will want to confirm your specific model includes the 100mm adapter.
 Using the wrong tube length for your nozzle setting produces cigarettes that are either underfilled at the tip or overpacked and hard to draw through.

 Tube sizes at a glance: